ddegenaro/speech-processing-project/README.md

 ## Data visualization

-All data visualizations used in the paper can be generated using the IPython notebook `eval_viz.ipynb`.
+All data visualizations used in the first paper can be generated using the IPython notebook `eval_viz.ipynb`.
 Figures are automatically saved to the `figs` subfolder.

+All data visualizations used in the second paper are handled similarly and can be generated using the IPython notebooks `spectrogram_viz.ipynb` and `latency_model.ipynb`.